South Country Lifeline Secures School Year, Adds Oversight

 A last-minute legislative rescue is giving the South Country School District a critical financial lifeline, ensuring classrooms remain open, employees are paid, and a looming fiscal crisis does not spiral into long-term damage.

-The measure allows the district to access an advance on its share of state lottery aid, providing immediate funds to meet obligations, including an upcoming bond payment that, if missed, could have triggered severe financial consequences.
+The measure allows the district to access an advance on its share of state lottery aid, providing immediate funds to meet obligations, including an upcoming bond payment that, if missed, could have triggered severe financial consequences and long-term damage to the district’s financial standing.

 Senator Dean Murray said the action was necessary to prevent a far worse outcome for both taxpayers and students.